platformatic/platformatic/docs/reference/db/plugin.md

 ```
 The paths are relative to the config file path.

-Since it uses [fastify-sandbox](https://github.com/mcollina/fastify-sandbox) under the hood, all other options of that package may be specified under the `plugin` property.

 Once the config file is set up, you can write your plugin to extend Platformatic DB API or write your custom business logic.

 You should export an async `function` which receives a parameters